peterkappelt/Tradfri-FHEM/README.md

 ## Prerequisites

+**Summary:**
+* Perl JSON packages (JSON.pm), on my setups they can be installed by running `sudo apt-get install libjson-perl`
+* libcoap, and its binary coap-client
+* IKEA devices: a gateway, a bulb and a remote control/ dimmer

 You need to have an IKEA Trådfri Bulb or Panel, a Control-Device (e.g. the Dimmer) and the Gateway.
 The gateway has to be set-up with the App, the control device and the bulbs need to be paired.
 __Caution__: Do not make the same mistake I've made.
 You can __not__ just buy a bulb and a gateway.
 You need a control device, like the round dimmer, too!